 While firmly rooted in Europe, the technology industries we represent are decidedly outward-looking – embedded in global value chains and heavily export-oriented.
-And with one-third of all EU manufactured exports produced by our industries, this global perspective contributes to Europe’s overall competitiveness.
+And with one-third of all the European Union's manufactured exports produced by our industries, this global perspective contributes to Europe’s overall competitiveness.

-This means that EU trade policy has a decisive impact on the success of our companies, today more than ever with protectionism on the rise and the multilateral trading order creaking under the pressure.
+This means that EU trade policy has a decisive impact on the success of our companies, today more than ever with protectionism on the rise and the multilateral trading order under pressure and showing signs of strain.

 Scroll down for an overview of our advocacy work in this area - and click here to view all Orgalim position papers on trade.

 With the EU engaged in ongoing trade negotiations with countries and regions around the world, we promote the view that bilateral free trade and political agreements with Europe’s main trading partners will support the competitiveness of the technology industries by improving access to markets and boosting overall trade volumes.
-Our current focus is on monitoring EU-US trade relations and advocating rapid progress in the EU-Mercosur negotiations.
+Our current focus is on monitoring EU-US trade relations and the implementation of the EU-UK Trade and Cooperation agreement while advocating for the rapid implementation of the EU-China Comprehensive Agreement on Investment and the EU-Mercosur trade agreement.

+We are convinced of the benefits of an effective framework at the multilateral level such as the World Trade Organisation (WTO).
 Multilateral trade agreements remain the most effective means of opening up markets worldwide.
-We support the European Commission’s efforts to advance trade liberalisation through multilateral forums such as the World Trade Organisation (WTO) and welcome progress such as the extension of the product scope of the WTO’s Information Technology Agreement.
+We support the European Commission’s efforts to advance trade liberalisation through multilateral forums such as the WTO.

 For the companies we represent, an efficient, effective customs system is essential for their day-to-day operations.
 On the one hand, Europe’s technology industries rely to a great extent on imported materials and components to manufacture their products.
 On the other hand, customs policy has a significant impact on access to new markets – and our sectors need access to the world’s largest and most dynamic economies to develop their businesses.
 For these reasons, a central focus of our trade policy work is on removing all unnecessary barriers in the international customs system.